 From the standpoint of title insurance, anyone who has ever visited the real estate records archive in the various jurisdictions across New York State will likely tell you that an often non-computerized decentralized record-keeping system and a paper-based trail would make it extremely difficult to implement an historical blockchain.

-But, is it possible to take the title analysis compiled on a property by property basis going forward to create a blockchain of ownership?
+But that said, would it possible to take the title analysis compiled on a property by property basis going forward to create a blockchain of ownership?

 Additionally any analysis would likely only be done as a real property was changing hands, meaning that a truly valuable blockchain would be decades in the making.